Crystal Palace F.C.: Managers

-Statistics are complete up to and including the match played 9 November 2025.
+Statistics are complete up to and including the match played 20 September 2026.
 Not including caretaker managers.
 All competitive matches are counted.

-Edmund Goodman, Palace's longest-serving manager, who was in charge from 1907 until 1925.
+Edmund Goodman, the club's longest-serving manager, was in charge from 1907 until 1925.

-Oliver Glasner, the club's current manager since February 2024, who won the 2024–25 FA Cup and the 2025 FA Community Shield with Palace.
+Oliver Glasner, Palace's most successful manager, won the 2024–25 FA Cup, the 2025 FA Community Shield and the 2025–26 UEFA Conference League.